You probably already practice intermittent fasting although you may not realize it. Learn about intermittent fasting and its many health benefits.

 For me, it’s helping me lose the stubborn menopause weight I was struggling to shed.
 I also started intermittent fasting to break insulin resistance in my body.
 Diabetes runs in my family, and I was beginning to see my blood sugars rising.

-I was also experiencing early stages of high blood pressure.
+I was also experiencing the early stages of high blood pressure.
 By implementing intermittent fasting, which helps in weight loss, blood sugar management, and hormone issues, my blood sugars are back to normal and I have no issue with high blood pressure.

 I believe intermittent fasting, in addition to removing processed foods, decreasing our sugar intake, and switching to Einkorn wheat flour, created the perfect balance for our bodies to deal with our health issues.

-We want to share this information with you and what we’ve learned so you can make an informed decision whether to implement intermittent fasting to manage your health.
+We want to share this information with you and what we’ve learned so you can make an informed decision on whether to implement intermittent fasting to manage your health.

 Studies on Intermittent Fasting Benefits